 3. Cast iron is typically less expensive than other quality cookware.

 4. It is the traditional way to cook Southern food.

 Cast iron cookware comes in every style.
 Skillets, pots, pans, grills, deep fryers, whatever you need.
-Most Southern cooks have one special skillet for their cornbread and separate skillets for other food.
+Many Southern cooks have one special skillet for their cornbread and separate skillets for other food.
 The cornbread skillet is the pride of the kitchen and is never used for anything but cornbread.

 There is much debate over using soap to clean cast iron as well as the method of curing.
 Soap and vigorous scrubbing tends to remove the cured finish, making it necessary to redo the cure process.
 Our view is that properly cured cast iron can be cleaned with a dry paper towel in most instances.
 In stubborn cases, a damp cloth will do the job.

 Most cast iron sold today has been pre-cured by the manufacturer.
 If you purchase one of these you should not need to cure until after many uses.
 You will know when to cure when food starts to stick.
 Of course if you acquire cast iron cookware at a garage sale or receive grandma's hand-me-down, you will need to cure it before using.

 1. Avoid putting water in cast iron anytime except during cooking or cleaning (if a moist towel does not work).